 I’ve seen a lot of soggy sponge cake and flavourless sickly sweet berries desecrating the name of strawberry shortcake.
 Honestly.
 It’s probable that my friends had never had a great strawberry shortcake, one made with a homemade buttery biscuit and freshly picked sweet local berries.
-And I worry that many others have suffered the same lack!
-So many are missing out.
 The inspired flavour combination of luscious cream, ripe berries and toasty biscuit is an absolute dream match, right up there with tomatoes and basil, or garlic and butter, or steak and black pepper.

 So, I hope to change all this by example.
 I want to wow and excite everyone with this simple yet spectacular dessert.
 I plan to make and eat strawberry shortcake as long as the local strawberry season lasts.
 I will have friends over to share.
 I will make some raspberry and blueberry and peach variations while I am at it.
 And I am about to post my recipe for super specatular extra-yummy homemade strawberry shortcake.
 Now is the season!
 Seize and enjoy!

 FRESH STRAWBERRY SHORTCAKE